 15.12.3 stringify ( value [ , replacer [ , space ] ] )

 The stringify function returns a String in JSON format representing an ECMAScript value.
 It can take three parameters.
-The first parameter is required.
 The value parameter is an ECMAScript value, which is usually an object or array, although it can also be a String, Boolean, Number or null.
 The optional replacer parameter is either a function that alters the way objects and arrays are stringified, or an array of Strings and Numbers that acts as a white list for selecting the object properties that will be stringified.
 The optional space parameter is a String or Number that allows the result to have white space injected into it to improve human readability.

 These are the steps in stringifying an object: